 Glenn Frey was born in Detroit on November 6, 1948.
-Already at the age of five he began studying music initially on piano and later on guitar, but eventually he taught himself to play additional instruments even on drums.
+Already at the age of five, he began studying music initially on piano and later on guitar, but eventually, he taught himself to play additional instruments even drums.

-Frey was left-handed but he played guitar like right-handed.
+Frey was left-handed but he played guitar right-handed.

-In high school he started playing in various bands.
-The first band he played was "The Disciples" where he played guitar.
+In high school, he started playing in various bands.
+The first band he played in was "The Disciples" where he played guitar.
 Later he moved to another band - "The Subterraneans" where he played drums.

 In 1970 he met Don Henley who also moved west from Texas with his band and lived in the apartment of his fellow Texan colleague Kenny Rogers.
 The two served alongside Randy Meisner and Bernie Leadon as a backing band to country singer Linda Ronstadt.